yewalenikhil65/Population-balance-equation/README.md

 # Population balance equation
-**Implementation of population balance equation** Smoluchowski coagulation equation is a population balance equation that describes the system of reactions in which say Singlets collide to for doublets, singlets and doublets collide to form triplets and so on.
+**Implementation of population balance equation** Smoluchowski coagulation equation is a population balance equation that describes the system of reactions in which ,say Singlets collide to form doublets, singlets and doublets collide to form triplets and so on.
 This models many chemical/physical processes such as polymerization, flocculation etc.

 This is a short tutorial on implementation of [Smoluchowski coagulation equation](https://en.wikipedia.org/wiki/Smoluchowski_coagulation_equation) using [ModelingToolkit](https://mtk.sciml.ai/stable/)/[Catalyst](https://catalyst.sciml.ai/dev/) framework and it's comparison with analytical solution obtained by [Method of scotts](https://journals.ametsoc.org/view/journals/atsc/25/1/1520-0469_1968_025_0054_asocdc_2_0_co_2.xml)